Guide to Lip Glosses and Stains

 The main difference between lip tint and lip gloss is the finish.
 Lip glosses have a sticky, wet look and provide a few hours of wear.
-They typically offer a low pigment colour, and instead provide a translucent shimmer or glitter.
+They typically offer a low pigment color, and instead provide a translucent shimmer or glitter.
 Glosses are especially good at keeping lips plump and full of moisture.

-Lip tints and stains, on the other hand, offer a matte finish and a pop of intense colour that lasts all day.
+Lip tints and stains, on the other hand, offer a matte finish and a pop of intense color that lasts all day.
 They are generally drying on the lips, so are often paired with a lip balm or ointment.

 Lip tints and lip glosses can be layered together to create bold, lacquer-like lip looks.

 Is it safe to use glitter lip gloss?

 Glitter lip gloss is completely safe to wear on your lips.
 Many products that have a glitter-infused formula utilize micro-fine pigments that will not cause any harm, even if accidentally ingested.
 Beauty brands use cosmetic grade glitter that is FDA-approved and specially formulated for use on hair, skin and nails, so you can rest assured that your glitter gloss is suitable for use.